catseye/SixtyPical/tests/SixtyPical Compilation.md

     = $081A   INX
     = $081B   RTS

-Copy word to word table and back.
+Copy word to word table.

     | word one
     | word table many